cajmandersson/siml/SIML_SPEC.md

 ## What SIML Is

 SIML is a YAML-like DSL for building simulations where:
-- You define structured state (`state:`)
+- You define structured state via `state:` blocks
-- Define logic and side effects via `actions:` and `rules:`
+- Encode behaviors with `actions:` and `rules:`
-- Declare autonomous `agents:` that observe state and call actions
+- Create reusable data patterns using `templates:`
-- Generate synthetic data using `templates:` + `synthesize()`
+- Register agents that call actions via `agents:`
-- Simulate the system over discrete time steps (ticks)
+- Compose modules into a simulation using `simulation:`
-- Track outcomes, log events, and collect reward signals
+- Run time-based logic over discrete ticks
-- Export traces and datasets for training or evaluating agents
+- Collect logs and rewards to train or evaluate agents

 ---